“GET ME TO THE SCHOOL, GET ME TO THE SCHOOL, GET ME TO THE SCHOOL ON TIME”

 47. Teach the language of courtesy.
-Don't interrupt your child and don’t let your child interrupt.
+Don't let your child interrupt.
 Teach how to wait after saying, "Excuse me, please."

 48. Analyze any annoying behavior of your child and teach from the positive.
-For example: door slamming -- show how to close a door; running in the house -- show how to walk; runny nose -- demonstrate how to use a tissue.
+For example: door slamming -- teach how to close a door; running in the house -- teach how to walk; runny nose -- teach how to use a tissue.

 49. Spend quality time with people of different ages.

 50. Teach your child about your faith and make them feel a part of it.

 Re-enrollment agreements are due February 3!
 Please return your child’s re-enrollment asap so that we may plan appropriately for next year.
 Thank you!